Fixing problems with directory synchronization for Microsoft 365

 With directory synchronization, you can continue to manage users and groups on-premises and synchronize additions, deletions, and changes to the cloud.
 But setup is a little complicated and it can sometimes be difficult to identify the source of problems.
 We have resources to help you identify potential issues and fix them.

 How do I know if something is wrong?

-You will also receive a mail (to the alternate email and to your admin email) from Microsoft 365 that indicates your tenant has encountered directory synchronization errors.
+You'll also receive a mail (to the alternate email and to your admin email) from Microsoft 365 that indicates your tenant has encountered directory synchronization errors.
 For details see Identify directory synchronization errors in Microsoft 365.

-If you are still using Azure Active Directory (Azure AD) Sync (DirSync), take a look at How to troubleshoot Azure Active Directory Sync Tool installation and Configuration Wizard error messages in Microsoft 365 for information about the system requirements to install dirsync, the permissions you need, and how to troubleshoot common errors.
+If you're still using Azure Active Directory (Azure AD) Sync (DirSync), take a look at How to troubleshoot Azure Active Directory Sync Tool installation and Configuration Wizard error messages in Microsoft 365 for information about the system requirements to install dirsync, the permissions you need, and how to troubleshoot common errors.

 Resolving common causes of problems with directory synchronization in Microsoft 365